this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 We think that rescued animal was Aasha’s joey.

 In Aasha’s short life and as a mother, she never had the chance to see her joeys survive and join the mob.
-The cruelty she faced from humans, this dear little animal, was so terrible and so very cruel.
+The cruelty she faced from humans, this dear little animal, was so terrible and so very brutal.

 In deep sadness we think of Aasha each and every day.
 We think of her pointless killing for a small amount of money, perhaps $20 if the shooter was lucky.
 As for Aasha, her short life did have meaning, a famous little Kangaroo who appeared on posters and in films and stories, in doing so helping the fight to protect these wonderful animals.